jmunozro/k6-istio/README.md

 One of the most common questions I get from [solo](https://solo.io/) customers is about the number of replicas and architecture needed to use the Istio Ingress Gateway at scale.

 The Istio Ingress Gateway is able to sustain a decent amount of traffic for the average application.
-But how much is `decent`?
+But how much is that?
 At what cost?
+Is it robust?

-We will try to answer that question in a non-trivial setup.
-To do that, we are going to configure 1000 unique dns domains, each one of them exposed with TLS certificate, and serving 100 different paths.
+We will try to answer those questions using a non-trivial setup.
+To do that, we are going to configure *1000 unique dns domains*, each one of them exposed with TLS certificate, and serving *100 different paths*.
 If you are familiar with envoy, this is about 150MB of [envoy configdump](https://envoyui.solo.io/).

 The relevant parameters we are going to consider are CPU and memory consumption, response times and response codes.
 We are also going to observe the receive/transmit bandwidth, and deduce the key resources when we make envoy suffer a little.

-> ℹ️ **_NOTE:_** The complete set of scripts and code used to write this blogpost can be found in this repo
+> ℹ️ **_NOTE:_** The complete set of scripts and code used to write this blogpost can be found in [this repo](./scripts/)

 ## Setting Up the Istio Ingress Gateway and Grafana for Observability